 Despite what you may think, cooking trout over a campfire is actually pretty easy.
 In fact, you probably do not even need a recipe.
-Alas, for those of you who have to have things planned out ahead of time, here are some great videos of how to cook trout over a fire.
+Alas, for those of you who have to have things planned out ahead of time, here are some great ways of how to cook trout over a fire.

 Onions, Garlic, Butter, Hashbrowns & Spices (plus, your trout, of course)